emilianospezi/spaarc_documentation/2_a_SPAARC_json_config.md

 - **"interpolation"**
   - to resample the image to a new voxel size before feature extraction, an interpolation can be performed.
-  - If no interpolation is desired, delete the whole interpolation field line.
+  - If no interpolation is desired, simply delete the whole interpolation field line.

   - required 3 subfields: